 B-003-013-003: What can you do if you are told your FM hand-held or mobile transceiver is overdeviating?

-Discussion: If you are told that your FM hand-held or mobile transceiver is overdeviating, the best course of action is to reduce the microphone gain or lower the deviation setting.
+If you are told that your FM hand-held or mobile transceiver is overdeviating, the best course of action is to reduce the microphone gain or talk further away from the microphone.
 Overdeviation causes the transmitted signal to occupy too much bandwidth, leading to distorted audio and interference with nearby signals.
-By reducing the gain or adjusting the deviation control, you can ensure that your signal stays within the appropriate bandwidth limits and improves audio clarity.
+By reducing the gain or talking further away from the microphone you can ensure that your signal stays within the appropriate bandwidth limits and improves audio clarity.

 Real-Life Scenario: